2 4 0 T U R B O . C O M

 The instructions in the BNE site will tell you that you should get your toe alignment setting adjusted after installing the QSRC arms.

-You should prepare yourself,
+You should prepare yourself.

-because the geometry changes brought by these arms will change the toe setting a lot.
+The changes brought by these arms will change the toe setting a lot.

 So YES, definitely get that adjusted.